bharathvaj-ganesan/gender-detection-tensorflowjs/README.md

 2. Loads gender model using [Tensorflow.js](https://js.tensorflow.org)
 3. Based on the confidence value we choose Man / woman

-## Notes

-Gender detection model is not a well trained model.
+> Gender detection model used here is not a well trained model.
 So accuracy will be a bit low.

 ## Project setup